-- a.
+- G. God called Nineveh "that great city".
+God may have called it a great city, but God's consideration of the city was all it counted. - 1.
+It was great in size and great in wickedness. - a.
 Man may not have believed that such a city could be overthrown but God declared it. - i.
 Consider how great Mystery Babylon fell in Revelation 17 and 18. - 2.
 It was great in power - 3.
 It was great in sin.

-AV great city it; for the go to Nineveh, that 2 "Arise, go to Nineveh, 2 "Arise, go to Nineveh, y, and cry against that great city, and call out the great city, and call out ir wickedness is against it, for their evil has against it, for their evil has before me. come up before me." come up before Me."
+А١ / ESV LSV g Arise, go to Nineveh, that preat city, and cry against it; or their wickedness is come up before me.
+2 "Arise, go to Nineveh, that great city, and call out against it, for their evil has come up before me."
+2 "Arise, go to Nineveh, the great city, and call out against it, for their evil has come up before Me."

-[&]quot;cry" The ESV and LSV weaken this to "call out against".
+&quot;cry" The ESV and LSV weaken this to "call out against".
 "Crying" implies emotion and fervor, which "calling" does not.
-This is repeated in 3:2.
+This is repeated in Jonah 3:2.